secretstartups/handbook/people-group/learning-and-development/level-up/index.html.md

 1. Updatse on new platform features, shared the last Tuesday of every month
 1. `Suggestions` tab to submit platform feature enhancements
 1. Opt-in subscriptions for system updates, outages, and scheduled maintence (suggested for all admin)
-1. The `Control Panel` that lists all features enabled in the LevelUp instance
+1. The `Control Panel` that lists all features enabled in the Level Up instance

 ## Platform Settings

 ### Notifications

 1. **Emails:** [Refer to this list of default emails sent to users](https://support.thoughtindustries.com/hc/en-us/articles/4404293128215-Default-Platform-Emails-to-Learners)].
-Emails are branded for LevelUp
+Emails are branded for Level Up

 ## Content settings